- Compliance Committees

 Many ISU studies do not require full committee review.
 Studies that qualify for expedited review are reviewed by the IRB Chair/Co-Chair; studies eligible for exempt status are reviewed by IRB staff.
 There are no deadlines for submission of exempt and expedited studies; they are reviewed in the order received.

-How does the Office for Responsible Research (ORR) help ensure efficient review of the IRB applications for approval?
+How does the Office of Research Ethics (ORE) help ensure efficient review of the IRB applications for approval?

-To help ensure efficient review, the ORR conducts preliminary review of all submitted protocols to identify any problems with the application.
-The ORR staff provides guidance to the PI regarding common questions and/or concerns of the IRB during protocol reviews, provides guidance on regulations and other information that the committee may expect to see, and conducts review of protocols eligible for exempt and expedited review.
+To help ensure efficient review, the ORE conducts preliminary review of all submitted protocols to identify any problems with the application.
+The ORE staff provides guidance to the PI regarding common questions and/or concerns of the IRB during protocol reviews, provides guidance on regulations and other information that the committee may expect to see, and conducts review of protocols eligible for exempt and expedited review.

 Whom should I contact if I have problems or questions while filling out the application forms on IRBManager or during the review process?